-Every day, thousands of people design, prototype, and share projects made in Framer.
+Every day, thousands of people design, ship websites made in Framer.
 Your work is valuable, and we strive to ensure that your privacy and data are never compromised.
 Here are some of the measures we have in place.
 Contact us for custom enterprise security options.

 ISO 27001 is the globally accepted standard for assessing the life cycle of an organization’s security practices.
 It is a rigorous assessment of both risk, compliance, and governance that verifies that an organization has a mature, well-managed approach to information security.
 Framer has achieved ISO 27001 compliance.
 You can download our ISO 27001 certificate here.
 A copy of the Statement of Applicability is available to Enterprise customers upon request.